Which of the following habits is most likely to lower your credit... | Study Prep in Pearson+

 1

-Understand the concept of a credit score: A credit score is a numerical representation of your creditworthiness, which lenders use to assess the risk of lending to you.
+Understand the concept of a credit score: A credit score is a numerical representation of your creditworthiness, based on your credit history.
 It is influenced by factors such as payment history, credit utilization, length of credit history, types of credit, and recent credit inquiries.

 Watch next